-2) Before World War II began, Germany was ruled by a man named Adolf Hitler and the Nazi Party, who wanted Germany to rule Europe.
+Together with the Nazi Party, he wanted Germany to rule Europe.
 To gain more land and power, on 1 September 1939 German troops invaded Poland.
 After Hitler refused to stop the invasion, Britain and France declared war on Germany - World War II had begun.

-5) The group most heavily targeted by the Nazis were the Jews.
-Around six million Jewish people were killed during World War II in one of history’s most terrible events - the Holocaust.
+Around six million Jewish people were killed during World War 2 in one of history’s most terrible events - the Holocaust.
 Racist in his views, Hitler blamed Jewish people for Germany losing World War I and claimed they were dangerous to German people and society.

-7) The US didn't join the war until 1941, when Japan attacked the United States Naval Base at Pearl Harbor in Hawaii.
-On 8 December 1941 (the day following the attack on Pearl Harbor), the US declared War on Japan and, in turn, its German allies.
+- at their Naval Base at Pearl Harbor in Hawaii.
+On 8 December 1941 (the very next day), the US declared War on Japan and, in turn, its German allies.

-9) In 1944, an Allied army crossed from Britain to free France from Nazi rule.
-One year later, Allied armies invaded Germany, forcing the Germans to surrender on 8 May 1945.
+In 1944, an Allied army crossed from Britain to free France from Nazi rule.
+One year later, Allied armies invaded Germany, forcing the Germans to surrender.
 After nuclear attacks on Japan's major cities Hiroshima and Nagasaki, Japan also surrendered to Allied forces in August the same year.
-World War II had ended.
+World War 2 had ended.

 - that's more than the entire population of the United Kingdom.